Solar Energy - Introduction to SEBE¶

 Two raster datasets, height and wall aspect, are needed to calculate irradiance on building walls.

-The UTC offset is needed to accurately estimate the sun position, positive numbers for easterly positions, relative to the prime meridian, and negative for westerly.
-For example, Gothenburg is located in CET which is UTC +1.
+The UTC offset is needed to accurately estimate the sun position; positive numbers for easterly positions, relative to the prime meridian, and negative for westerly.
+For example, Gothenburg is located in CET timezone which is UTC +1.
 The UTC is related to the meteorological forcing data so if ERA5 data is used, UTC should be equal to zero.

-Wall data are created with the UMEP plugin - **Wall Height and Aspect**:
+- Wall data is created with the UMEP plugin - Wall Height and

-Close the SEBE plugin and open the Wall and Height and Aspect plugin (UMEP > Pre-Processor > Urban Geometry > Wall Height and Aspect).
+- Close the SEBE plugin (if open) and open the Wall and Height and Aspect plugin (UMEP > Pre-Processor > Urban Geometry > Wall Height and Aspect).

-Use your ground and building DSM as input
+- Use your ground and building DSM (in this case DSM_KRbig) as input.

 Running the model¶